 Today you will learn about 22 centuries of history, which will be shared with knowledge, humor and passion on this Jewish Rome tour.
 The Jewish ghetto was established in 1555 and was controlled by the papacy until the capture of Rome in 1870.
 Jewish people were confined in a walled area often subject to floods of the nearby river with three gates that were locked at night.
 Not only were the Jews confined, they were also subject to professional and economic restrictions.
 It is a common misconception that Rome is only a Christian city, but it’s not.
 In fact, in Rome you will see more Jewish sites you could imagine.
 This tour will offer you the opportunity to visit the Jewish Ghetto with its complex variety of history, architecture and tradition.
 It’s one of the most fascinating areas of Rome, one with the highest number of examples of Roman and Medieval architecture – out of the very few – that still stand in Rome.
 You will be taken on an interesting tour of this very rich cultural heritage, visiting the Ghetto and its highlights.
 The Roman Ghetto is also full of restaurants offering delicious Jewish-Roman dishes, like the famous fried artichokes, the “carciofi alla giudia”.
 A stop in the Jewish bakery is a must and will make your trip to Rome unforgettable.
 At the end of your tour, your driver will take you back to your Hotel in Rome.

 Explore the Ancient, Imperialistic side of Rome with a personal guide in the Colosseum This private tour will cover every possible aspect of ancient times!
-Your personal tour driver will meet you at your hotel or any other place in Rome at any time of your convenience.
 This experience will help you understand more about a fascinating culture and civilization.
 You will pass through the gladiators barracks, and arrive at the most known monument in the world, the Coliseum.
 Here, you can stroll through the path of the victorious legions, up to Via Sacra, and into the commercial, religious, and political center in the Ancient city, The Roman Forum.
 The last stop is at the top of Capitol Hill where you can look at the ruins of the empire, before reaching the wonderful Piazza Del Campidoglio, planned by Michelangelo during the Renaissance to be the center of political powers.
 Take this private tour, for a time traveling experience in the Highlights of this Ancient Imperial civilization.
 An amazing private tour in Ancient Rome.
 This itinerary is designed to offer the best way to see and understand the ancient monuments of Rome: how they were built, how they were used between stories and also facts that will enrich the visit.